olliechick/amp-kiwisaver-helper-deprecated/README.md

 1. Generate a report on the AMP website for the date range 1 July (either last year or this year, whichever was closest, but still in the past) until today.
-See "Generating a report" below for more detailed instructions.
+See [Generating a report](#Generating-a-report) below for more detailed instructions.

 2. Run this app (`./process-report.py`).